MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-create-put-aways-from-internal-put-aways.md

 > [!NOTE]
 >  When you select the **Item No.** field, the **Bin Contents List** opens instead of the **Item List**.
 This is because you want to put away an item that is in a particular bin - a Bin Content - not just an item, and you already know the bin the item should be taken from.  <!--If you filled in **From Bin Code** in the header, the bin content will be filtered by value defined in the **From Bin Code**.-->
 5. To fill the lines with the entire bin content or the filtered bin content of bins in the location, choose the **Get Bin Content** action.
 6. Choose the **Create Put-away** action.
 A warehouse put-away instruction is now ready for a warehouse employee to perform.
-Alternativelly you can choose the **Release** action and create warehouse put-aways using the **Put-away worksheet**.
+Alternatively you can choose the **Release** action and create warehouse put-aways using the **Put-away worksheet**.
 For more information see,  [Plan Put-aways in Worksheets](warehouse-how-to-plan-put-aways-in-worksheets.md)

 ## See Also
 [Warehouse Management](warehouse-manage-warehouse.md)